-Foreign insurers have also entered into joint ventures with Vietnamese insurance companies such as (i) Bao Viet Tokio Marine Insurance Joint Venture Company, a joint venture between Bao Viet and Tokio Marine and Fire Insurance Company; (ii) United Insurance Company of Vietnam between Bao Minh, Mitsui Insurance Company, Sompo Japan Insurance Inc., and LIG Insurance Co.
-Ltd.; (iii) Vietcombank Cardif Life Insurance Co., Ltd. between Vietcombank, BNP Paribas Assurance Company and SeAbank.
+Foreign insurers have also entered into joint ventures with Vietnamese insurance companies such as (i) Bao Viet Tokio Marine Insurance Joint Venture Company, a joint venture between Bao Viet and Tokio Marine and Fire Insurance Company; (ii) United Insurance Company of Vietnam between Bao Minh, Mitsui Insurance Company, Sompo Japan Insurance Inc., and LIG Insurance Ltd.; and (iii) Vietcombank Cardiff Life Insurance Ltd. Co. between Vietcombank, BNP Paribas Assurance Company and SeABank.

 Foreign insurance companies are also entering the market in Vietnam by acquiring stakes in listed insurance joint stock companies.
 HSBC Insurance (Asia Pacific) Holding Ltd. won a public bid in 2007 to acquire 10% of the issued charter capital of Bao Viet Holding, and in 2009 they acquired an additional 8%.
-HSBC recently entered into an agreement to sell all its shares in Bao Viet Holding to Sumitomo Life at the price of VND7,098 billion (approximately US\$349 million) in cash.
-This divestment is expected to be completed in the first quarter of 2013.
-AXA Group has owned an 18% stake in Bao Minh Insurance Joint Stock Corporation since 2007.
-Swiss Re bought 25% of the issued charter capital in Vietnam Insurance Corp.
-PetroVietnam Insurance Joint Corporation (PVI) issued shares to Oman Investment Fund (Oman) and Talanx Group (Germany) as foreign strategic investors in 2010 and 2011.
-While PetroVietnam has been permitted to hold up to 35% of the charter capital of PVI, it has proposed to divest 17% of PVI's charter capital by 2015.
+In December 2012, HSBC sold all its shares in Bao Viet Holding to Sumitomo Life at a price of VND7,098 billion (approximately US\$349 million) in cash.
+AXA Group has owned an 18% stake in Bao